anoopkcn/filemarks.nvim/README.md

 1. Uses netrw directory if in a netrw buffer
 2. Falls back to current file's directory
 3. Falls back to current working directory

+Opening a directory mark uses `dir_open_cmd`.
+If it is `nil`, you'll see "Filemarks: file explorer not set".
+Set it to `"Explore"`, `"Oil %s"`, or a custom function to choose your file viewer.

 ### `:FilemarksRemove [key]`